realrajaryan/container/docs/technical-overview.md

 ## How does `container` run my container?

 Many operating systems support containers, but the most commonly encountered containers are those that run on the Linux operating system.
-On macOS, the typical way to run Linux containers is to launch a Linux virtual machine (VM) that hosts all of your containers.
+With macOS, the typical way to run Linux containers is to launch a Linux virtual machine (VM) that hosts all of your containers.

 `container` runs containers differently.
 Using the open source [Containerization](https://github.com/apple/containerization) package, it runs a lightweight VM for each container that you create.
 This approach has the following properties: